51Degrees/specifications/pipeline-specification/features/resource-cleanup.md

 ### Pipeline

 By default, **Pipeline** will clean up the **Flow Elements** it contains.
 However, there must be an option to disable this behavior.

 This is needed for scenarios where single elements are added to multiple **Pipelines**.
 In this case, the user must take responsibility for cleanup of **Flow Element** resources.
 This should be made clear in comments and documentation around the use of this option.

-### Flow element
+### Flow Element

 **Flow Elements** can be very light-weight, but can also maintain significant internal resources.

 Similar to **Element Data** we have found native resources to be the primary problem area.

 There must be some mechanism to ensure that such resources are cleaned up when the **Flow Element** is no longer needed.

 Whether other **Flow Elements** need any specific cleanup logic is left up to implementers.

-### Element data
+### Element Data

 In general, we have found that specific clean up of resources associated with **Element Data** instances is not needed as the garbage collector does a good enough job.
 However, there are two caveats to this: